 - Costs of medical care for injuries resulting from the accident.

 - Lost wages incurred from the time of injury to the time of the victim’s death.

 - Pain and suffering by the decedent before their death.

 When awarding these damages, a jury will consider several factors.
 This can include the severity of the deceased’s pain and suffering before they died, the period of time they suffered from incident to death, and the victim’s apprehension they would have felt as they approached death.

 The main difference between wrongful death and survival claims is that a victim’s family members are compensated for their loss due to the death in a wrongful death claim, while the survival claim is meant to cover damages incurred by the decedent prior to their death.
-It is important to seek legal assistance as soon as possible after the loss of a loved one in order to ensure your rights are upheld and you secure the compensation you are entitled to.
+It is important to seek legal assistance as soon as possible after the loss of a loved one to ensure your rights are upheld and you secure the compensation you are entitled to.